Let’s meet another English

 Legendary manager Harry Redknapp arrived in 2002 and took them to the championship of Division One (which we now call the Championship; it’s confusing), after which they spent eight years in the Premier League.
 He then left for Southampton, causing many fans to hate him forever, but then he came back, and they were divided … it’s complicated.

 The two memorable events in this stretch were winning the FA Cup in 2008 (winning at Man U along the way), and the last day of the 2004-05 season, when Portsmouth lost at West Bromwich Albion, which meant that West Brom stayed up and Southampton went down, leading to both sets of fans partying on the pitch at The Hawthorns.
 Look for the blue shirts at the end of this clip:

 Financial woes led to another relegation in 2010, In 2012, the Pompey Supporters Trust bought the team, then down in League Two.
 In the 2016-17 season, they won League Two, putting them up in League One for the current campaign; the Supporters Trust sold the club to a member of the Eisner (Disney) family that summer.

 And they may be on the up.
 They made the League One playoffs each of the last two seasons, and in 2019 they made the League Trophy final, where they and Sunderland combined to break the attendance record for that competition with 85,021 at Wembley.
 Pompey won it on penalty kicks.
-They made the final again for 2020, but as of this writing that match hasn’t been played yet.
+They made the final again for 2020, but this time they lost to Salford City of League Two.

 To say that Southampton is a rival would be like saying the ocean is rather damp.
 I’ll give you just one example: When I saw them play Fleetwood Town, the fans constantly booed a Town player, which I assumed was for something he did during the game.
 Then it occurred to me that he might have played for Southampton, which in Portsmouth makes you “scum” forever more.